jose-elias-alvarez/null-ls.nvim/doc/MAIN.md

 which runs in response to a request matching the source's method, and a list of **filetypes**, which determines when the method is active.

+To see a list of active sources for the current buffer, use the command `:NullLsInfo`.

 Sources must be
 **registered**, either by the user or by an integration, before they are active.